mckinseyacademy/mcka-theme/SetupNotes.md

 ## After you're done

+See [Initial configuration][initial-configuration] for details on configuring Apros programs, clients and students.

 You may wish to enable to local mock server if you so desire.
 To do this, add the following to your local_settings.py file:

     RUN_LOCAL_MOCK_API = True